Code-Institute-Submissions/crate-o-wine/README.md

 4. When downloaded, extract the .zip folder.
 5. From the extracted folder, open `index.html` with your preferred browser.

+## Credits

 ### Media

 - All Images were taken from [Pixabay](https://pixabay.com/).
 They offer a variety of copyright free images.
 - The faces of the people in the carousel were AI-generated using [Generated](https://generated.photos/faces).

+### Acknowledgements

+- My Mentor [Precious Ijege(https://www.linkedin.com/in/precious-ijege-908a00168/?originalSubdomain=ng) helped me along the way and ensured high standards at all times.

+- `#peer-code-review` and `#user-centric-frontend` slack channels helped me along the way for any queries I had and for getting an outside opinion on how the site could improve.